voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `String`

-The ensure parameter is used to determine if the nfs client should be configured and running or not.
-Valid values are 'present' and 'absent'.
-Default is 'present'.
+The ensure parameter is used to determine if the NFS client should be configured and running or not.

 Default value: `$nfs::ensure`